-Serbia mining: Rio Tinto eyes on copper and lithium deposits22.
-January 2016. / Mining
+Serbia mining: Rio Tinto eyes on copper and lithium deposits, Mining

 One of the biggest new copper reserves in Europe are located in eastern Serbian properties initially researched by junior mining company Reservoir which agreed with major miners Rio Tinto and Freeport for joint venture development.
 Beside copper project, Rio second lithium project described as highly perspective may influence the company market position.